signmem/log-template/README.md

 # log-template

-use to set golang log and read cfg.json template
+> use to set golang read cfg.json template.
+> log info into logfile.